Jake1510/ooip-tutorial-library/docs/index.md

 # OOIP for Controls and Automation Engineers
-Welcome to the Object-Oriented Industrial Programming (OOIP) examples and docs.
+Welcome to **Object-Oriented Industrial Programming (OOIP)** examples and docs.
-This project showcases how to apply OOP principles like encapsulation, modularity, and design patterns in CODESYS using IEC 61131-3.
+This project showcases how to apply OOP principles and design patterns in CODESYS using IEC 61131-3 languages (primarily structured text).

-The project has no official affiliation with the CODESYS Group — just a practical guide offering an alternative approach to controls software development.
+*Note: This project has no official affiliation with the CODESYS Group — just a practical guide offering an alternative approach to controls software development.*

 > ⚙️ Built and maintained by [Jacob Lawson](https://www.linkedin.com/in/jacob-lawson/)